NFL Rumors: New Orleans Saints Looking To Move Up To Draft Baker Mayfield, Set Up Drew Brees Succession Plan

 But Payton and the Saints could be moving up the board to land Mayfield, Yahoo Sports reporter Charles Robinson noted.
 He reported that Payton is solidly in Mayfield’s camp, which could lead the Saints to move up the board and land him.

 The price tag for such a move could be very high.
-The top of the draft is filled with teams that could land a quarterback — with the Browns at No. 1 and No. 4 and the Giants at No. 2.
+The top of the draft is filled with teams that could land a quarterback, with the Browns at No. 1 and No. 4, and the Giants at No. 2.
 In order to ensure that Mayfield is still on the board, the Saints may have to move up to the top three picks, but could have an opening with the Giants.

 Though Eli Manning is on the back end of his career, there are signs that the Giants are planning to stick by him for at least the next season and could trade back in the draft to build a bigger stable of picks.